chenxshuo/chenxshuo.github.io/_pages/about.md

 Before joining LMU, I graduated from [the School of Information Management](https://ischool.sysu.edu.cn/) at [Sun Yat-sen University](https://en.wikipedia.org/wiki/Sun_Yat-sen_University) (SYSU), Guangzhou, China, in 2020 with a major in Information Systems and a minor in Computer Science, advised by [Prof. Daifeng Li](https://ischool.sysu.edu.cn/zh-hans/teacher/lidaifeng).

-I am actively seeking motivated students for research and thesis projects.
-If you're interested in working with me, please apply by emailing your motivation letter, CV, and transcript.
-Due to a high volume of applications, my response may be delayed.
+**I am always actively seeking motivated students for both research and master thesis projects.
+If you're interested in working with me, feel free to apply by emailing your CV, and transcript.**

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.